matloff/worthycsds/README.md

 software, you probably noticed that most of the coders are in their 20s or early 30s; this is no coincidence.

+Good communication is difficult in general, and doubly so when discussing technical matters.
+But it still is a general skill, and I recommend against taking courses with titles like Technical Writing.

 And though, yes, coursework in writing and speaking helps to some extent, ***you can only grow by working on these things yourself***.